-Lead Agency: Floodplain Administrator Supporting Agencies: Engineering, Building Department, Borough Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □ Hurricane □ Infestation □ Nor'easter □ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: The Borough does not have any certified floodplain managers (CFM) on staff.
-Becoming a CFM increases the depth of understanding when dealing with FEMA floodplains.
+Lead Agency: Floodplain Administrator Supporting Agencies: Engineering, Building Department, Borough Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials [[[[☐Hurricane ☐Infestation ☐Nor'easter ☐Severe Weather ☐Severe Winter Weather ☐Wildfire Description of the Problem: The Borough does not have any certified floodplain managers (CFM) on staff.
+Becoming CFM increases the depth of understanding when dealing with FEMA floodplains.
 The certifications ensures those that bare it understand the regulatory requirements and procedures needed to make floodplain management work effectively and efficiently at the community level.
-Description of the Solution: Provide training and/or certification for Borough staff with NFIP regulations and floodplain management ordinances.
-Encourage staff to become Certified Floodplain Managers via the Association of State Floodplain Manager's CFM Certification Program.
+Description of the Solution: staff to be staff with NFIP regulations and floodplain come Certified Floodplain Managers via the Certification Program.
 Estimated Cost: Low Potential Funding Sources: Borough Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5 Benefits: This action will increase the NFIP capabilities of the Borough and assure the Borough's NFIP program has enough staff to accomplish its goals and reach NFIP compliance.
 Impact on Socially Vulnerable Populations: Officials that are up to date on flood risk are more likely to encourage development outside areas of high flood risk, which is where socially vulnerable populations have historically resided.
 Safer dwellings may be developed in a less vulnerable location.
 Impact on Future Development: Officials that understand best practices in floodplain management will have the opportunity to influence future development and prevent unsafe building in flood hazard areas.
-Impact on Critical Facilities/Lifelines: The opportunity will exist for leaders and operators of utilities and other essential services to attend training and provide direction on ways the prepare for, plan for, and prevent interruptions in service as a result of a flood.
-Impact on Capabilities: This action will enhance the Borough's current NFIP capabilities.
-Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
-This action will educate staff on NFIP regulations to assist with the flood hazard.
-Mitigation Category □Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No Action Hire outside contractors for floodplain administration Establish shared service agreements for floodplain administration from neighboring municipalities Evaluation Current problem remains Costly Neighboring municipalities are unlikely to have the staff capacity to take on this role
+Impact on Critical Facilities/Lifelines: The opportunity will exist for leaders a attend training and provide direction o interruptions in service as a result of a n ways the ors of utilities and other essential services to e prepare for, plan for, and prevent Impact on Capabilities: This action will enhance the Borough' s current N IFIP capabilities.
+Climate Change Considerations: and frequency of many climate related NFIP regulations to assist with the flood Mitigation Category □Local Plans and Regulations (LPR) □Structure and Infrastructure Project □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) [□Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Med lium □Low Alternatives: Action Evaluation No Action Current problem remains Hire outside contractors for floodp administration olain Costly Establish shared service agreemer floodplain administration from neigh municipalities Neighboring municipalities are unlikely to have the staff capacity to take on this role